What is Dance?

 How will I learn?

-Most lessons are of a practical nature, whether it is rehearsing for a performance, learning dance theory, participating in improvisation, devising choreography or analysing professional dance work.
-The class focus is often on learning theory through practice and they are therefore not run like an extra-curricular dance lesson such as RAD Ballet, ISTD Jazz or Street dance.
+Most lessons are of a practical nature, whether it is rehearsing for a performance, learning dance theory, participating in improvisation, devising choreography or analyzing professional dance work.
+The class focus is often on learning theory through practice and they are therefore not run like an extra-curricular dance lesson such as RAD Ballet, ISTD Modern or Street dance.
 You are expected to take notes on each class as part of your ongoing Dance Folder.
 On average four hours of private study are expected each week at A Level.
 This can consist of rehearsal time, essay writing and research based exploration of dance in the professional world.

 How will I be assessed?